La ilaha ilallah, muhammdur rasul allah - utterance of this phrase is a must to become the member of the elite club called Islam or Muslim.

 This phrase is called Kalimah i Shahdat which means utterance of testimony of evidence by witnessing.
 Kalimah means utterance or words and Shahdat simply means to witness to see or to know thoroughly and able to explain to others as well.

-Only those can provide such witness who have seen allah and mohammad with their physical eyes and if people demanded proof of their testimony they can able to give evidence of it.
+Only those can provide such witness who have seen allah and mohammad with their physical eyes or at least experienced it by insight and if people demanded proof of their testimony they can able to give evidence of it.
+Those who can see and convinced by the evidence they utter this statement in exclamation.

 Now you tell me readers have any so called Muslims have seen allah and muhammad in their lifetime, so how can they utter these words as a witness.